Identity Management / SSL Certificate Cannot Be Trusted

 Solution

-The best solution to remediate the vulnerability of SSL Certificate Cannot Be Trusted is to ensure that all SSL certificates are properly validated before the user visits the website.
-This can be done by verifying the certificate's issuer, date of issue and expiration date.
-Additionally, secure protocols such as TLS can be employed to encrypt the data in transit.
+The best solution to remediate the vulnerability of SSL Certificate Cannot Be Trusted is to ensure that all SSL certificates can be properly validated and the certificate chain is valid.